 Theft

-Fort Worth Theft Lawyers
+Fort Worth Theft Crime Lawyers

-Facing Theft Charges in Tarrant County?
+Aggressive Defense Against Theft Charges in Tarrant County

-Texas classifies theft offenses based on the value of the stolen property, items, or services, and includes criminal acts such as:
+Texas classifies theft offenses based on the value of the stolen property, items, or services and includes criminal acts such as:

 • Shoplifting (retail theft)